carstenosu/node-destiny/README.md

 const destinyClient = new destiny.DestinyClient( apiKey );
 ```

 Each method on DestinyClient returns a Promise.
-Here is an example of of searching for an Xbox player:
+Here is an example of searching for an Xbox player:

 ```javascript
 // membershipType of '1' means this is an Xbox Player